j9t/little-books/manuscript/html-css-coding-guidelines.md

 #### Use Only Lowercase

-Where possible, code should be lowercase: this includes HTML element names, attributes, attribute values (unless `text/CDATA`), CSS selectors, properties, and property values (with the exception of [strings](https://www.w3.org/TR/CSS21/syndata.html#strings), because case can be relevant here).
+Where possible, code should be lowercase: This includes HTML element names, attributes, attribute values (unless `text/CDATA`), CSS selectors, properties, and property values (with the exception of [strings](https://www.w3.org/TR/CSS21/syndata.html#strings), because case can be relevant here).

 Correct: